maikolachi/optimal-dazzle/README.md

 # Optimal Dazzle
 Implements a look ahead search against the Seat Geek API.

+`hope there are no errors left - if there are they are minor`

 ## Details

 1. Using a Split View Controller to allow iPad and iOS versions using the same code base